Three shipyards set to share $7-billion in navy maintenance contracts

 “If the ships have to travel a distance and get their work done elsewhere, it’s both ineffective and uneconomical,” he said.

+The Royal Canadian Navy’s Atlantic fleet is based at CFB Halifax while the Pacific fleet is based at CFB Esquimalt near Victoria, B.C.

-Hansen added that the decision is reminiscent of the country’s historic approach to shipbuilding.
+Hansen added that the decision hearkens back to a historic approach to shipbuilding in Canada

 “The various regions all had a slice of the shipbuilding pie and what ended up happening … was this boom and bust cycle,” he said, noting that it led to repeated gaps in work and layoffs.